 This bill modifies various provisions related to natural resources in Minnesota, including changes to reporting requirements, state trail pass regulations for off-road vehicles, and invasive species management.
-Notably, it removes the requirement for the commissioner to report to the legislature on the status of state lands and resources every even-numbered year, while also updating the definition of "eviscerated" to clarify the removal of internal organs from fish.
-Additionally, the bill allows for the possession and transport of certain invasive carp species if they are dead and eviscerated, and it introduces burbot as a permitted fish for commercial fishing in Lake Superior.
+Notably, it removes the requirement for the commissioner of natural resources to report to the legislature on the status of state parks and other recreational lands every even-numbered year.
+Instead, the commissioner is empowered to maintain a long-range plan for the use of public lands.
+Additionally, the bill introduces a new definition for "eviscerated" and allows for the possession and transport of certain invasive fish species, such as bighead carp, grass carp, and silver carp, provided they are dead and eviscerated.

 Statutes affected: Introduction: 84.03, 84.8035, 84D.01, 84D.05, 97C.835, 103G.201